ibmmobile/faststart-lab-2019/install.md

 * Create Service ID
     - In a separate browser tab/window, launch the *IBM Cloud Identity & Access Management* dashboard using URL https://cloud.ibm.com/iam/.
     - In case you have multiple IBM Cloud accounts, then select the target Account, Region, Organization and Space.
-    - Under `Identity & Access` (on the left side of the page), select `Service IDs` and click `Create`.
+    - Select `Service IDs` and click `Create`.
 Give a name and description, and click `Create`.
-    - Make a note of the Service ID as shown below.
+    - Click on the newly created `Service ID` and make a note of the `Service ID` as shown below.
         <img src="images/IAM_CopyServiceID.png" alt="Copy Service ID from IBM Cloud Identity and Access Management dashboard" width="800" border="10" />

 * Add Cloud Object Storage *Writer* role to that service ID
-    - Back in *IBM Cloud Object Storage* dashboard, select `Bucket permissions` under `Buckets and objects`.
+    - Back in *IBM Cloud Object Storage* dashboard, select the newly created `Bucket` under `Buckets`.
-    - Click on `Service IDs` tab.
-Under `Select a service ID`, select the service ID created in the above step.
-Under `Assign a role to this service ID for this bucket`, select `Writer`.
-Click `Create policy` as shown below.
+    - Click on `Policies`.
+In the `Service IDs` tab, under `Select a service ID`, select the service ID created in the above step.
+Under `Select a role to this bucket`, select `Writer`.
+Click `Create access policy` as shown below.
 You should get a confirmation dialog saying “Service permission created“.

         <img src="images/COS_CreatePolicyForServiceID.png" alt="Add Writer role to the Service ID in IBM Cloud Object Storage" width="800" border="10" />